Table of Contents

 Contact dermatitis consultations account for 4—7 % of all dermatology consultations.
 The tendency to develop this condition is slightly declining, and this may have some implication on the increase in atopic dermatitis by contrast.

 In teenagers and adults, the point prevalence of contact sensitivity is 15.2 % and 18.6 % respectively.
 The higher rate in adults may be due to the cumulative opportunities of sensitization.
 The prevalence of isolated ACD is difficult to ascertain because it usually co-exists with irritant contact dermatitis.
-Occupational dermatitis incidence per 1,000 workers per year is approximately 0.5–1.9 in most European countries.
+Occupational contact dermatitis had a 12-month prevalence of 1700 per 100,000 per the National Health Interview Survey.
+The industries with the highest rates of contact dermatitis are natural resources and mining, manufacturing, and health services.

 Etiology of Allergic Contact Dermatitis